Last updated: Jan. 21th, 2022, | By WayKen Rapid Manufacturing

 Surface Finishing Tools

-When the part is complete, you sometimes need to get additional properties.
-Such as mirror-like surface finish, color, glossiness, or smoothness.
+When the parts are complete, you sometimes need to get additional properties.
+Such as mirror-like surface finishes, colors, glossiness, or smoothness.
 All of them require special treatment so a good CNC machine shop usually has at least a small set of painting equipment.
-Great CNC machine shops manufacturers offer polishing and anodizing services.
+Some CNC shop manufacturers also offer polishing and anodizing services.

 Coordinate Measuring Machine

 In order to check the tolerances of the part and evaluate its properties, control equipment is necessary.
-Coordinate measuring machines are the best fit for the various orders CNC machine shops get.
+Coordinate measuring machines to ensure error-free operation of various orders and provide data reports on machined parts.
 They are precise and can measure virtually any dimension.

 A person moves the 3D scanner around the workpiece to capture its different parts and provide its 3D model.
 The process normally takes 3-4 minutes.